antazoey/xamarin-docs/docs/ios/platform/passkit.md

 ## Example

-Refer to the PassLibrary project in the [sample code](/samples/xamarin/ios-samples/passkit) for this article.
+Refer to the PassLibrary project in the sample for this article.
 It demonstrates the following common functions that would be required in a Wallet Companion Application: